AlanLeverenz/vue-js-essentials/README.md

 2 tell Vue instance that the Router exists
 3 tell Vue Router where to put a component when it matches a route

-By default, Vue Router applies a Hash Router (localhost: 8080/#MY/SPECIAL/ROUTE) Browser Router inserts route before the hash (localhost: 8080:/MY/SPECIAL/ROUTE#/other/stuff)
+By default, Vue Router applies a Hash Router (localhost: 8080/#MY/SPECIAL/ROUTE) right of hash Browser Router inserts route before the hash (localhost: 8080:/MY/SPECIAL/ROUTE#/other/stuff) left of hash

+Lifecycle events: (commponent rendering)
+1 User visits /oauth2/callback#access_token=...
+2 Router shows AuthHandler component on screen
+3 AuthHandler instantly calls 'finalizeLogin' action
+4 'finalizeLogin' extracts the access token and calls 'setToken' mutation